softorangetech1122/terribly-broken-website/_docs/running-locally.md

 5. Tested.

 ## Notes:
 Analytics can still apply.
-To disable this, remove the scripts covered by Google Tag/Analytics.
+To disable this, remove the scripts covered by Google Tag/Analytics in index.html.